|

 Bora Bora - Click image above for Rudy Maxa's 1 minute Video impressions with caution.

 Eventually the mother island sunk (or will sink) all together into the sea leaving a ring of low lying Motus known as an Atoll.
 Picture a necklace of pearls separating turquoise and sapphire waters, and surrounding the place where their mom was born.
-(The Island Above is Bora Bora in the Society Islands of French Polynesia.)
+The Island Above is Bora Bora and it's Motu's in the Society Islands of French Polynesia.)

 Iti means little, hence Little Island.
 Motu Iti is the name I took home with me when I left Polynesia to be the name of my boat(s).
 It's also on my car's license plate.
 Always a reminder of my visit to that part of the world.